adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 We are building a state-of-the-art virtual machine for secure and efficient blockchain computations.
 For example, we have added a tool for ‘merklizing’ the code, so that the users only publish the portion of code that actually gets executed.

-Æternity’s smart contracts can be massive, gigabytes to terabytes in volume, not a problem — as long as the part that gets executed is relatively small.
+Æternity smart contracts can be massive and can be gigabytes to terabytes in volume.
+This however is not a problem  as long as the part that gets executed is relatively small.

 # Why do we need Ethereum? #

-The primary reason for using Ethereum-created tokens for the token sale is that æternity is not functional yet.
+The primary reason for using Ethereum created tokens for the token sale is that æternity is not functional yet.
 Once æternity launches, tokens will exist on æternity.
-However even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale — Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). Æternity is focusing on scalable, real-world uses-cases.
+However even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale .
+Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). Æternity is focusing on scalable, real-world uses-cases.
 Most of those don’t require data to be openly shared all of the time.

 # What is the legal status of Æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

-We will provide a rock-solid technology to build on, but that wouldn’t be enough if it wasn’t based on a legally safe foundation. Æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
+We will provide a rock solid technology to build on, but that wouldn’t be enough if it wasn’t based on a legally safe foundation. Æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
 The team includes a legal adviser and makes use of additional legal consultancy on an ad-hoc basis.

 # What’s the difference between an account and the Æternity wallet? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)